TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 <br>

-This makes me deeply sad, as testing services in Symfony was otherwise very easy, fast and fun.
+This makes me deeply sad, as testing services in Symfony was otherwise very easy, fast, and fun.

 <br>

-As reaction, various Symfony version have their weird temporary ways to make services testable:
+As a reaction, various Symfony version have their weird temporary ways of making services testable:

 * [custom compiler pass](https://stackoverflow.com/questions/46677535/running-symfony-dic-smoke-tests-in-sf3-4-and-above), but it's not a reliable way
  * [public aliases](https://github.com/symfony/symfony-docs/issues/8097)

-But again, these change across major version.
+But again, these change across the major versions.
 We'd have to worry about breaks during upgrades, instead of working on the upgrade itself.

 ## How to make internal services `public` again?

 It's easy to make our own services public, but in smoke tests, we work exclusively with Symfony or Doctrine internal ones.

 After couple dozen Symfony upgrades, **the most cost-effective path** points to [vendor patches](/blog/2020/07/02/how-to-patch-package-in-vendor-yet-allow-its-updates).
 Don't worry, we'll not rewrite `/vendor` configs with huge files.
-We usually create 5-7 patches per project, each changing single line.
+We usually create 5-7 patches per project, each changing a single line.
 If the line moves, we simply regenerate the patch file.

 ## What is ideal smoke-test candidate?